 During its primary mission, NEOWISE delivered infrared detections of more than 158,000 minor planets to the scientific community, including more than 34,000 new discoveries.
 NEOWISE data have been used to set limits on the numbers, orbits, sizes, and probable compositions of asteroids throughout our solar system, and enabled the discovery of the first known Earth Trojan asteroid.

-NEOWISE has been brought out of hibernation to learn more about the population of near-Earth objects and comets that could pose an impact hazard to the Earth.
-During its multiyear survey in the 3.4 and 4.6 μm infrared bands, NEOWISE will rapidly characterize near-Earth objects (NEOs) and obtain accurate measurements of their diameters and albedos (how much light an object reflects).
-NEOWISE is equally sensitive to both light-colored asteroids and the optically dark objects that are difficult for ground-based observers to discover and characterize.
+NEOWISE had been brought out of hibernation to learn more about the population of near-Earth objects and comets that could pose an impact hazard to the Earth.
+During its multiyear survey in the 3.4 and 4.6 μm infrared bands, NEOWISE rapidly characterized near-Earth objects (NEOs) and obtained accurate measurements of their diameters and albedos (how much light an object reflects).
+NEOWISE was equally sensitive to both light-colored asteroids and the optically dark objects that are difficult for ground-based observers to discover and characterize.

 NEOWISE observations resumed in December 2013.
 Just six days after the survey start, NEOWISE discovered its first potentially hazardous near-Earth asteroid, 2013 YP139.